Skip to content

 The Brent Goose, also known as the Brant or Bernicla goose, is a small species of waterfowl belonging to the genus Branta.
 It has three subspecies that live along temperate coastlines and breed on high-Arctic tundras.

-This species can be identified by its short stubby bill, which measures between 22-26 inches long and 42-48 across their wingspan when fully grown.
+This species can be identified by its short stubby bill, which measures between 22-26 inches long and 42-48 across its wingspan when fully grown.

 They typically weigh between 0.88 – 2 lbs depending on location and seasonally changing diets they may consume while in flight or at rest stops during migration routes they take annually from one region to another.